IuliiaKonovalova/e-commerce/README.md

   ![GitHub Project Management](documentation/agile/github_project_management.png)

-GitHub Project Management were used to manage the project.
-If it hasn't been for the github project management, I wouldn't have been able to manager the development of the application.
-It help me to prioritize the tasks and to keep track of the progress.
+GitHub Project Management was used to manage the project.
+If it hadn't been for the GitHub project management, I wouldn't have been able to manage the development of the application.
+It helped me to prioritize the tasks and to keep track of my progress.

 ![GitHub Project Management](documentation/agile/kanban.png)